 Dr. Nobert Osemeke is a Senior Lecturer in Financial Accounting at Liverpool John Moores University, UK.
+He joined Liverpool Business School in January 2017.
 Prior to that, he was a Lecturer in Accounting and Finance at INTO London World Education Centre, London, and Teesside University Business School, Middlesbrough, UK.
 He holds a PhD in Culture and Corporate Governance from Teesside University Business School, UK.

 The title of his PhD thesis is ‘the effect of culture on corporate governance structure and the effect of corporate governance on firms’ performance’.
-His research focuses on culture, corporate governance and auditors’ independence.
+His research focuses on culture, corporate governance and audit.

 Teesside University Business School, United Kingdom, PhD Culture and Corporate Governance

 University of East London, London, United Kingdom, MSc Financial Management

 ACCA, United Kingdom, Advance Diploma in Accounting and Business

 Higher Education Academy, York, United Kingdom, Fellow of The Higher Education Academy (FHEA)

 Osemeke L, Osemeke N, Okere RO.
 2020.
 Is the Bandwagon Bias Effect Theory Driving Institutional Investors Impact on Corporate Social Responsibility (CSR) Practices?
 Journal of Management Policy and Practice, 21 DOI Publisher Url Public Url

 Osemeke N, Osemeke L. 2017.
 The Role of Ethnic Directors in Corporate Social Responsibility: Does Culture matter?
 The Cultural Trait Theory Perspectives International Journal of Disclosure and Governance, DOI Publisher Url Public Url